NFL Free-Agency Forecast: ‘It’s a Really Bad Group Overall’

 • If Pittsburgh hangs on to Fields, it’s hard to figure where Russell Wilson lands.
 And even in the scenario where Fields departs, and the Steelers can’t upset the apple cart with Darnold (I think that’ll be too rich for their blood), I could see Pittsburgh kicking the tires on Jones before going back down the road they traveled last year.

 • Ravens OG Pat Mekari has struck a few folks I’ve talked to as someone being undervalued.
 He’s started 52 games over the past six years, and has logged hundreds of snaps at each of the five positions on the line, and played as a jumbo tight end as well.
 He’s only 27 years old.
-Baltimore letting him go now would be more of “can’t pay everyone” dynamic as anything, particularly if the Ravens can hang on to Stanley.
+Baltimore letting him go now would be more of a “can’t pay everyone” dynamic than anything, particularly after the Ravens re-signed Stanley.
 So I figure someone can score here.

 • Another guy who could sign a one-year deal with an eye on bigger things in 2026 would be Jaguars S Andre Cisco.
 He’s another one who’s played in a bunch of different systems, and different roles, and has a lot of talent that may still be mined in the right situation.